rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 **Side Note about the `any` type:**  `any` type is a little crazy.
 It behaves like the _top_ (you can assign any other type to it).
 It is also behaves like the _bottom_ (it can be assigned to any other type).
-Normally, bottom-like types are either empty or contain something like a _null_ only.
+Normally, bottom-like types are either empty or contain only a _null_ value.
 Normally, languages separate their tops from their bottoms ;).
 Otherwise you could inject anything into any type (sounds familiar?).
-However, combining top and bottom into one _any_-like type seems to the right thing to do in gradually typed languages (e.g. Python has it too).
+However, combining top and bottom into one _any_ type seems to the right thing to do in gradually typed languages (e.g. Python does it too).
 Using `any` is like saying "hey, TS, please suspend type checking, I know what I am doing".
 This is the antithesis of type safety, but what else can TS do and maintain JS compatibility?
 Actually, TS has a very clever solution for this, it is described in the next section.